alanasalgorithms/alanasalgorithms/README.md

    <img alt="Alana Burrell" src="https://readme-typing-svg.herokuapp.com/?Code&duration=3000&pause=800&center=true&vCenter=true&width=835&lines=Alana+Burrell;Scholar,+ML+Engineer,+Founder&font=Fira%20Code&width=800&height=65&color=FF77BC&vCenter=true&size=40"></a>
 </h3>

+<h3>Summary:</h3>
+Hello, welcome to my portfolio.
+In this site I have compiled my experience, projects,  and education to give a summary of myself.
+I am planning to use this portfolio to market myself to prospective employers and to give out when connecting or networking with other people.

 <h3>🔎 About me :</h3>

+I am a Georgia native that graduated from Tucker High School.
+I’ve spent my entire life living in Georgia.
+I have attended 3 major colleges within the metro Atlanta area and I am proud to represent them all.
+I am an aspiring machine learning engineer who chose my journey when I started college.
+I was initially intimidated by math courses but after being tasked with completing a math course to study business marketing (my original college major) I realized this was a task that would never go away.
+I worked as hard as I possibly could to study and cover the content for this math course(college algebra) and eventually I realized that math is not all that bad.
+After completing my first semester I asked my math professor to write a recommendation letter for me to receive a scholarship.
+He agreed but he wondered why I didn’t choose engineering as my major.
+I told him about how I felt about math and he revealed that I topped my class for overall grades and the final exam.
+I didn’t miss a single question.
+Before this, I always believed that I wasn’t capable of learning technical topics especially anything relevant to math.
+But after this meeting I was inspired to see myself for more than what I’d previously known.
+I decided to pursue engineering as my major.
+From there I graduated GSU-PC with an AS in Engineering and from Spelman College with a BS in Computer Science.
+I am now attending GA Tech to receive my BS in Computer Engineering.

 - 👩🏾‍💻 I’m currently working on ***[school & personal projects](https://replit.com/@alanasalgorithm)***
 - 🌱 I’m currently learning **about prospective Software &| ML roles in my city 😤**